cyber-dojo/cyber-dojo/CONTRIBUTING.md

 src/versioner
 ```

 Each directory holds a git repo with a `build_test_tag_publish.sh` script
 which is used to
-- build the docker-service image
+- build its docker-image
 - run its tests
-- if they pass, tag the image using the git commit sha
+- if they pass, tag the docker-image
-- if running on ci, push the image to dockerhub
+- if running on ci
+  - push the docker-image to [dockerhub](https://hub.docker.com/search/?q=cyberdojo&type=image)
-- if running on ci, publish the image to [https://beta.cyber-dojo.org](https://beta.cyber-dojo.org)
+  - deploy the docker-image to [https://beta.cyber-dojo.org](https://beta.cyber-dojo.org)
+  - some services also deploy the docker-image to [https://cyber-dojo.org](https://cyber-dojo.org)

+cyber-dojo uses:
+- an immutable architecture.
+Updates and fixes are made by creating and deploying *new* docker images.
+- image tagging.
+Each image's *tag* is the first seven chars of its git commit sha (on *master* at *HEAD*)
+- a versioned architecture.
+The `cyberdojo/versioner` service serves a set of tags, which are used when bringing up your cyber-dojo server with the `cyber-dojo up` command.

-You will need to read [versioner's README](https://github.com/cyber-dojo/versioner/blob/master/README.md)
+You need to read [versioner's README](https://github.com/cyber-dojo/versioner/blob/master/README.md)
+to learn
+- how `cyberdojo/versioner` uses these tags.
-to learn how to to run a local cyber-dojo server which uses locally built images.
+- how to make one or more of its tags refer to tags of locally built images.